Balance of power little changed, U.S. Congress faces new fight on budget, coronavirus

 Since the mid-1990s, there have been periodic government shutdowns, usually triggered by Republicans.
 The public reaction is generally negative, especially when federal parks are shuttered, airport operations face cutbacks and workers are furloughed.

 Aside from approving spending bills, rhetoric over the size and shape of the next coronavirus aid bill is likely to echo through Congress.
-Senate Majority Leader Mitch McConnell has said that passage of a bill should be put off until early January. — Reuters
+Senate Majority Leader Mitch McConnell has said that passage of a bill should be put off until early January.
+(Reporting by Richard Cowan; Editing by Scott Malone and Angus MacSwan)